RSGallery2/RSG2_Gallery_Component/README.md

 There's a few ways you can get in touch:

-	Send us a post to team at rsgallery.org (correct address to match ...)
+	Send us a post to team2 at rsgallery2.org (correct address to match ...)

     Post bugs, issues, feature requests via GitHub Issues.